PAIR-code/lit/website/src/tutorials/tab-feat-attr.md

 the color the stronger its influence on the predictions.

 {% include partials/info-box title: 'Interpreting salience polarity',
+  text: "Salience is always relative to the model’s prediction of one class.
-  text: "Intuitively, a positive influence score (attribution) for a training example means that if this example was removed from the training dataset, we expect a drop in model confidence in predictions on the test set.
-Similarly, a negative score would correspond to an increase in the model's confidence in the prediction."%}
+Intuitively, a positive attribution score for a feature of an example means that if this feature was removed we expect a drop in model confidence in the prediction of this class.
+Similarly, removing a feature with a negative score would correspond to an increase in the model's confidence in the prediction of this class."%}

-SHAP values are computed per feature per example, from which LIT computes the mean, min, median, and max values from the analyzed examples.
+SHAP values are computed per feature per example, from which LIT computes the mean, min, median, and max feature values across the examples.
 The min and max values can be used to spot any outliers during analysis.
 The difference between the mean and the median can be used to gain more insights about the distribution.
 All of this enables statistical comparisons and will be enhanced